Landmine Press: Muscle Worked, Benefits, Form

 4. Your feet should be level and shoulder-width apart.

-5. Keeping your core braced and knees soft, press the bar up and away from you, fully extending your arm at the top.
+5. Keep your core braced and your knees soft and press the bar up and away from you, fully extending your arm at the top.

 6. Press the weight up with one hand until your arm is extended, then bring it back down slowly.